 Note: Be sure to wear the costume shirt (with white arm bands sewn on) before tracing your glove pattern.
 Also keep a tide pen on hand for any smudges that get onto the white fleece.
 Lesson learned.

 4 – Captain America Shield

 This was a Christmas gift and as such I have no idea where it came from.
 A quick online search has dealt me no luck as this bad boy comes with little shooters.
-Target, Walmart and Toys R Us don’t seem to carry that particular shield this season, but they do still carry a whole host of completely acceptable alternatives.
+Target and Walmart don’t seem to carry that particular shield this season, but they do still carry a whole host of completely acceptable alternatives.

 5 – Waistband